sarahesbie/esbie-journal/leading-the-product-notes-and-takeaways.md

 # Sharon Anne Kean - the Ultimate Road trip:

 Why Product Leadership?

-Wheny uo have product thinking in an organsation you put the customer at teh heart of everything you are doing, and you change behavioiurs because of that.
-E,g, uber etas and deliveroo.
-The way we order food is completely differnt to how wer ordered 10 yeras ago.
+When you have 'product thinking' in an organisation, you put the customer at the heart of everything you are doing, and you change behaviours because of that.
+Think Uber Eats and Deliveroo - they way we order food now is completely different to how we ordered food ten years ago.

 What is a product leader?
 Someone who leads and manages product managers.